Sugar Ray Leonard vs. Thomas Hearns

-Sugar Ray Leonard vs. Thomas Hearns, billed as The Showdown, was a professional boxing match contested on September 16, 1981 for the WBA, WBC, and The Ring welterweight titles.
+Sugar Ray Leonard vs. Thomas Hearns, billed as The Showdown, was a professional boxing match contested on September 16, 1981, for the undisputed welterweight championship.

 Background

 Sugar Ray Leonard won the WBC welterweight title with a fifteenth-round knockout of Wilfred Benítez in 1979.
 He lost it to Roberto Durán by a close decision in June 1980 and regained it five months later in the infamous No Más Fight, in which Duran quit in the eighth round.
 In June 1981, Leonard moved up to the light-middleweight division for one fight, knocking out Ayub Kalule in nine rounds to win the WBA light-middleweight title.

 Hearns won the WBA welterweight title in 1980, scoring a second-round knockout of Jose 'Pipino' Cuevas in Detroit, Michigan.
 He made three successful title defenses, stopping Luis Primera, Randy Shields, and Pablo Baez.

-Promoted as "The Showdown" Leonard (30-1 with 21 KO) fought Hearns (32-0 with 30 KO) on September 16, 1981 at Caesar’s Palace in Las Vegas, NV to unify the world welterweight championship in a scheduled fifteen-rounder.
+Promoted as "The Showdown" Leonard (30-1 with 21 KO) fought Hearns (32-0 with 30 KO) on September 16, 1981, at Caesar's Palace in Las Vegas, NV to unify the world welterweight championship in a scheduled fifteen-rounder.
 They fought before a live crowd of 23,618 and a worldwide TV audience of some 300 million.
+It was one of the first major bouts to be promoted by Main Events.

-The Fight
+The fight

 The fight began as expected, Leonard boxing from a distance and Hearns stalking.
 Leonard had difficulty with Hearns' long reach and sharp jab.
 By the end of round five, Leonard had a growing swelling under his left eye, and Hearns had built a considerable lead on the scorecards.
 Leonard, becoming more aggressive, hurt Hearns in the sixth with a left hook to the chin.
 Leonard battered Hearns in rounds six and seven, but Hearns miraculously regrouped.
 Hearns started to stick and move, and he started to pile up points again.
 The roles reversed: Leonard became the stalker and Hearns became the boxer.

 Hearns won rounds nine through twelve on all three scorecards.
 Between rounds twelve and thirteen, Leonard's trainer, the legendary Angelo Dundee, said the now legendary words "You're blowing it now, son!
 You're blowing it!"

 Leonard, with a badly swollen left eye, came out roaring for the thirteenth round.
 After hurting Hearns with a right, Leonard exploded with a combination of punches and sent Hearns through the ropes.
 Hearns managed to rise, but was dropped again near the end of the round.

 In round fourteen, after staggering Hearns with an overhand right, Leonard pinned Hearns against the ropes, where he unleashed another furious combination, prompting referee Davey Pearl to stop the contest and award Sugar Ray Leonard the undisputed world welterweight championship.
-Hearns was leading by scores of 124-122, 125-122, and 125-121.
+Hearns was leading by scores of 124–122, 125–122, and 125–121.